Ahom kingdom: Classes of people

-Subinphaa (1281–1293), the third Ahom king, delineated the Satgharia Ahom ("Ahom of the seven houses") aristocracy: the Chaophaa, the Burhagohain and the Borgohain families, and four priestly lineages—the Deodhai, the Mohan, the Bailung and the Chiring Phukan.
+Subinphaa, the third Ahom king, delineated the Satgharia Ahom ("Ahom of the seven houses") aristocracy: the Chaophaa, the Burhagohain and the Borgohain families, and four priestly lineages—the Deodhai, the Mohan, the Bailung and the Chiring Phukan.
 These lines maintained exogamous marital relationships.
 The number of lineages increased in later times as either other lineages were incorporated, or existing lineages divided.
 The king could belong to only the first family whereas the Burhagohain and the Borgohain only to the second and the third families.
 The extended nobility consisted of the landed aristocracy and the spiritual class that did not pay any form of tax.

 The apaikan chamua was the gentry that was freed from the khels and paid only money-tax.
 The paikan chamua consisted of artisans, the literati and skilled people that did non-manual work and rendered service as a tax.
 The kanri paik rendered manual labor.
 The lowest were the licchous, bandi-beti and other serfs and bondsmen.
 There was some degree of movement between the classes.
 Momai Tamuli Borborua rose from a bondsman through the ranks to become the first Borbarua under Pratap Singha.

+Status distinctions and sumptuary regulations

+Social rank—and, in the later period, caste—was publicly marked through regulations governing dress, ornaments, transport, housing and bodily appearance.
+(Note: Only the highest nobles could wear shoes, carry umbrellas or use palanquins, although the latter privilege could be purchased for one thousand rupees.
+People of humble birth folded a chadar over the left shoulder, while the upper classes wore it over the right.
+Commoners could not construct masonry houses or houses with rounded ends; only the king could have both ends of his house rounded.
+Muslims, Morias, Doms and Haris were forbidden from wearing long hair, while Doms and Haris had to bear tattoos of a fish and a broom, respectively, on their foreheads.)
+Decorated leather footwear called paijar was reserved for kings and nobles; commoners instead used wooden kharam or flat phanti sandals.
+Under Suramphaa (1641–1644), Hindus were prohibited from wearing gold beads, rings and thuria, and Hindu women from wearing elaborate mekhela chadors; Ahoms were required to live according to their prescribed rank, exceeding which could incur death.
+Hindus were also forbidden from constructing houses with what Saikia translates as an “upper beam”, identified in her note as a stilted or chang-type house.